SlowBubble/match-grader/README.md

 ## Doing

 ## Done

+- P1 stats
-- % serve pts won
+  - % winning pts that are green
-  - slice by first vs second serve
+    - slice by first vs second and serve vs return
-- Serve %
+  - % losing pts that are free pts
-  - slice by first vs second serve
+    - slice by first vs second and serve vs return

 ## P1